 Jodie is the co-founder of Waste Warriors and has started and worked extensively in both the Dehradun and Dharamsala project locations, as well as at multiple large events around India.
 Born in Great Yarmouth, England in 1976, Jodie became better known as 'Garbage Girl' here in India because of her tough and uncompromising work towards clean-up drives and waste management solutions.
 Jodie has more than eight years of waste management experience and will always represent the spirit and strength behind our organization.
 She is now back in the UK but still supports our head office team through her partnership development and fundraising work.

-Avinash Pratap Singh - Chief Operations Officer
+Avinash Pratap Singh - Chief Executive Officer

 As a student of Computer Science, Avinash first got in touch with Waste Warriors in late 2012 with a motive to volunteer and do his bit.
-Over the last five years, Avinash has been involved in Waste Warriors and its mission in different capacities in the fields ranging from Project Management, Training, Consultancy, and to Strategic Organizational Development.
-Today, through the guidance of his mentor, Jodie, Avinash is now the Chief Operations Officer and works on restructuring the project management to have better systems in place for data-driven decision-making and impact assessment, bringing the organization one step closer to its dream – A cleaner India.
-When he is not cleaning up a mountain trail or brainstorming with other team members, he can be found trekking up another mountain peak or cycling to the nearby city for his favorite snack.
+Over the last seven years, Avinash has been involved in Waste Warriors and its mission in different capacities in the fields ranging from Project Management, Training, Consultancy, and to Strategic Organizational Development.
+Today, through the guidance of his mentor, Jodie, Avinash is now the Chief Executive Officer and works on restructuring the project management to have better systems in place for data-driven decision-making and impact assessment, bringing the organization one step closer to its dream – A cleaner India.
+When he is not cleaning up a mountain trail or brainstorming with other team members, he can be found trekking up another mountain peak or cycling to the nearby city for his favourite snack.

 Chirag Mahajan - Communications Manager